ttoff/modding-docs/server_conf.md

-This document documents all of the available options in [Toontown Offline's][ttoff] server.json file.
+This document documents all of the available options in [Toontown Realms'][ttoff] server.json file.

 |option|description|default|
 |--|--|--|